-LING UN3103 Language, Brain and Mind PSYC BC3164 Perception and Language PSYC GU4232 Production and Perception of Language PSYC BC3369 Language Development PSYC GU4242 Evolution of Language (Seminar) (graduate seminar open to undergraduates) PSYC GU4272 Advanced Seminar in Language Development PSYC GU4470 Psychology & Neuropsychology of Language (Seminar)
+LING UN3103 Language, Brain and Mind PSYC BC3164 PERCEPTION AND LANGUAGE PSYC GU4232 Production and Perception of Language PSYC BC3369 Language Development PSYC GU4242 Evolution of Language (seminar) (graduate seminar open to undergraduates) PSYC GU4244 LANGUAGE AND MIND PSYC GU4272 Advanced Seminar in Language Development PSYC GU4470 PSYCH # NEUROPSYCH OF LANGUAGE

-4. One elective course (3 pts.) from either a) one of the themes, or b) a linguistics-related course from another department subject to approval from the program.
-This option will allow students to either sample more widely or specialize somewhat in a subarea of linguistics that has come to interest them.

-5. Senior thesis (two semesters, 3 pts. per semester)

-6. Two language courses at the intermediate level (8pts.), separate from the core curriculum foreign language requirement.
-The language taken can be either an ancient or modern language, but should neither be the student's native or semi-native language nor belong to one of the major groups of modern European languages (Germanic, Romance).
+- 4. One elective course (3 pts.) from either a) one of the themes, or b) a linguistics-related course from another department subject to approval from the program.
+This option will allow students to either sample more widely or specialize somewhat in a subarea of linguistics that has come to interest them. - 5.
+Senior thesis (two semesters, 3 pts. per semester) - 6.
+Language requirement: Two semesters of an intermediate-level language sequence (8 points).
+The language taken can be an ancient language (e.g., Latin, Ancient Greek, Sanskrit) or a modern one but should neither belong to one of the major groups of modern European languages (Germanic, Romance) nor be the student's native or semi-native language.
+In addition, the language cannot also be used to satisfy the core language requirement.